Local RAG Index Rebuild Is Unbearably Slow

-You have 15,000 markdown files to index for your local RAG system using nomic-embed-text via Ollama or bge-large-en-v1.5 via sentence-transformers.
-You kick off the indexing job and it’s been running for 4 hours with 3,000 documents left.
-At this rate, a full rebuild takes 6-8 hours — completely impractical for daily incremental updates.
-The embedding model is on a 4090 that handles individual embeddings in under 10ms, yet the wall-clock indexing rate is only 50 documents/minute.
-The throughput loss is hiding in three places: small batch sizes that waste GPU cycles, unnecessary re-embedding of unchanged documents, and a vectorstore that serializes writes one at a time.
+You have 15,000 markdown files to index for a local RAG system using nomic-embed-text via Ollama or bge-large-en-v1.5 via sentence-transformers.
+You kick off the job, and four hours later it still has 3,000 documents left.
+At this rate a full rebuild takes 6-8 hours, which kills any plan for daily incremental updates.
+The embedding model is on a 4090 that handles individual embeddings in under 10ms, yet the wall-clock rate is only 50 documents/minute.

 Common causes